LA Dodgers to Face Tampa Bay in 3rd World Series in 4 Years

 It was only fitting that this battle of NL heavyweights went the distance.
 Both teams took turns throwing knockout punches at each other throughout the series with devastating effect.

-Just as we thought the Dodgers were down for the count after Game 5, they got up off the mat and punched back, ensuring their would be a winner-take-all Game 7.
+Just as we thought the Dodgers were down for the count after Game 5, they got up off the mat and punched back, ensuring their would be a win-or-go-home Game 7.

 The final blow came from Bellinger.